braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery.md

 When an in-app message's trigger event is fired, it is placed on a "stack."
 If multiple in-app messages are in the stack and waiting to be displayed, Braze will display the most recently received in-app message first (last in, first out).

-When a user is eligible to receive an in-app message, the `BrazeInAppMessagePresenter` will pull the latest in-app message off the in-app message stack.
+When a user is eligible to receive an in-app message, the `BrazeInAppMessagePresenter` will request the latest in-app message off the in-app message stack.
 The stack only persists stored in-app messages in memory and is cleared up between app launches from suspended mode.

 ### Returning in-app messages to the stack